 Newton is a useful starting point in compiling a bibliography of subject material located in Cambridge; it can be subject-searched to create an initial reading list of local material.
 It is also useful if you're looking for material in a specific library.
-For searching across library catalogues in Cambridge, use LibrarySearch; as well as libraries, it searches DSpace@Cambridge (the University’s digital institutional repository), and can be extended to search databases such as JSTOR.
+For searching across library catalogues in Cambridge, use iDiscovery; as well as libraries, it searches DSpace@Cambridge (the University’s digital institutional repository), ejournals and ebooks, and can be extended to search databases such as JSTOR.
 You can also turn searches into RSS feeds (for alerts when any relevant items are added to the catalogue), and create lists of resources with the My Discovery tool.
-There is documentation online for help with using LibrarySearch.

-Not all available ebooks are currently listed in the library catalogue; for the complete collections, go to the ebooks@cambridge pages.
+Not all available ebooks are currently listed in the library catalogue, but a regularly updated list of the complete collection is available.